yugabyte/yugabyte-db/docs/content/preview/explore/query-1-performance/pg-stat-progress-copy.md

 type: docs
 ---

 YugabyteDB supports the PostgreSQL `pg_stat_progress_copy` view to report the progress of the COPY command execution.
-Whenever [COPY](../../../api/ysql/the-sql-language/statements/cmd_copy/) is running, the `pg_stat_progress_copy` view contains one row for each backend that is currently running a COPY command.
+Whenever [COPY](../../../api/ysql/the-sql-language/statements/cmd_copy/) is running, the `pg_stat_progress_copy` view contains one row for each client connection that is currently running a COPY command.

 The following table describes the view columns: